maxarouca/soap_sales_control_api/readme.md

 #### Create SALE - http://localhost:3333/sales (POST)

 Insert a new Sale in the database.
-A json is expected in the request body containing name, email, whatsapp, city, uf.
+A json is expected in the request body containing quantity, date, tax, is_pay, total and unitary_value.

 ```js
 {